Why did I become vegetarian?

 I realised that I missed sausages because I missed the comfort, the convenience and the nostalgia rather than the taste.
 Over the years I have found a few great “faux meat” recipes that taste great and bring back the memories but aren’t processed food and don’t taste so meaty as to repulse me.
 And I do love a bit of vegetarianising meat terms (facon = fake bacon, tricken = trick chicken, and shamburgers = sham hamburgers, chilli non carne = chilli con carne).

 - Tofu bacon (or facon): thin slices of tofu marinated in soy sauce, maple syrup and smoked paprika, then fried.
 I also love Coconut Bacon (excellent in sandwiches) and Bean and Buckwheat Facon (fake bacon).
 I have tried alarmingly pink commercial facon and made soggy tempeh facon before but they don’t come anywhere near home made.
+(Update see my list of 20 recipes using facon that I love.)

 - Nut roasts: I love nut roasts because they are a substantial centre to a meal that takes the place where roast beef or chicken used to be.
 They have helped me to continue to enjoy roast dinners which were a frequent childhood dinner and still appear regularly on my mum’s table.